Ryan-Martin22/The-Cocktail-Lab/README.md

 D.  As a First Time Visitor, i want to be able to easily locate the companys social media links to find more information if needed.
 * Upon visiting the site, it was very easy to locate the social media links as they where located in the footer which is common practice for a lot of websites.
 The icons were easily recognisable and the links work efficiently.

+2. Returning Visitor Goals

+A. As a Returning Visitor, i want to find information that provides contact details and the location of the company.
+* Upon returning to the site, it was extremely easy and sccesible to see the Contact Us section in the navigation bar.
+When i clicked the link i was taken to the part of the page that had all the contacyt information i was looking for.

+B. As a Returning Visitor, i want to find any updates on the service the company provides.
+* As a returning visitor, it was easy to locate the signature drinks section which had a variety of interchangeable drinks.

+C.  As a Returning Visitor, i want to view any media the website has.
+* As a returning visitor, it was easy to locate the media on the webpage to the Gallery link on the navigation bar.
+This took me to the section which had photos which were related to the webpage and its activities.

+3. Frequent User Goals

+A. As a Frequent Visitor, i want to be able to sign up to a news letter to ensure i get up to date information on events and promotions.
+* As a frequent visitor, it was essential to have a steady stream of information, the sign-up section provided this as i could sign up to a newsletter that gave weekly promotions and information on all things related to the company.

+B. As a frequent Visitor, I want to be able to see if any new products or recipes have been added to the webpage.
+* As a frequent visitor, the newsletter enabled me to see all new recipes and products and also the signature drinks page gets updated to have a constant flow of recipes to try.

 ## Bugs